Chair of the Committee: Mr. Armando Lara Yaffar (Mexico)

-Third Vice-Chair: Mr. Mohammed Baina (Morocco)
+Third Vice-Chair: Mr. Mohammed Amine Baina (Morocco)

-has been Chief of the Division for International Cooperation, Department of Taxation, in the Ministry of Economy and Finance, Morocco since 2005.
+has been Head of International Cooperation, Department of Taxation, in the Ministry of Economy and Finance, Morocco since 2005.
 Mr. Baina has been with the Department of Taxation in various positions since 1987 and has held other senior positions including Chief of Division for Studies and External Relations, and Chief of Division for Administrative Disputes.
 He has participated in the UN Tax Committee meetings as a country observer since 2005.
 Mr. Baina has attended several international tax-related meetings and seminars including the OECD Global Forum on Taxation.
 Mr. Baina has a Degree in Business Management and a Master Degree in Economics, Univerité de Mons, Belgium.

 Fourth Vice-Chair: Ms. Liselott Kana (Chile)